Learn to Sail Right Here in Arizona!

-Learning to Sail: For the kids it can begin with a Junior Opti class and progress through multiple levels (if they want to) until they’re competing internationally in sailboat races.
+Learning to Sail: For the kids it can begin with a Junior Introduction class and progress through multiple levels (if they want to) until they’re competing internationally in sailboat races.
 Several of our kids have done exactly that.
 If you’re an adult, try out sailing with our Beginning Sailing class, where you spend more time on the water than you do in a classroom (but you’ll still get all the necessary theory and jargon in the classroom).

-ASF has a fleet of instructional boats kept in the marina at Tempe Town Lake, including Optis, O’pen Bics, Capri 14.2s, and Lasers.
+ASF has a fleet of instructional boats kept in the marina at Tempe Town Lake, including Optis, O’Pen Bics, Capri 14.2s, and Lasers.
 There are two powered support boats and at least one is always on the lake during every class.
-We have a core of volunteer US Sailing-qualified sailing instructors and US Sailing-qualified powerboat instructors (to teach powerboating and to drive the safety boats).
+We have a core of volunteer US Sailing-certified sailing instructors and US Sailing-certified powerboat instructors (to teach powerboating and to drive the safety boats).